 So, here’s your homework.
 The next time you have a marketing or sales meeting ask: Are we saying the right things to the right people?
 If there is any doubt, it’s time for buyer persona research.

 With more than 15 years of experience in the B2B technology sector, Cascade Insights understands how buyer persona research can inform effective marketing that targets the right people.
 Learn more about our buyer persona research here.
+For more information on all types of B2B market research, visit What is B2B Market Research.

 Special thanks to Sean Campbell, CEO, and Philippe Boutros, Chief of Staff, for advising on this piece.